segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/moengage-source/index.md

 | Logged In Status | Generated for all the events tracked with MoEngage web SDK.
 Value is True if the user has logged in on the device. |
 | Exit Reason | Tracked when a user exits the flow.
 This is tracked as an attribute of the "User Exited Flow" event. |

-You can refer to MoEngage's [Derived Events & Attributes](https://help.moengage.com/hc/en-us/articles/207836953-Derived-Events-Attributes) to know which attributes you can forward to Segment.
+You can refer to MoEngage's [Derived Events & Attributes](https://help.moengage.com/hc/en-us/articles/207836953-Derived-Events-Attributes){:target="_blank”} to determine which attributes you can forward to Segment.

 ## Adding Destinations

-Now that your Source is set up, you can connect it with Destinations.
+Now that your source is set up, you can connect it with destinations.

 Log into your downstream tools and check to see that your events appear as expected, and that they contain all of the properties you expect.
-If your events and properties don’t appear, check the [Event Delivery](https://segment.com/docs/connections/event-delivery/) tool, and refer to the Destination docs for each tool for troubleshooting.
+If your events and properties don’t appear as expected, check the [Event Delivery](/docs/connections/event-delivery/) tool and refer to the docs for each destination.

 If there are any issues with how the events are arriving to Segment, [contact the MoEngage support team](mailto:support@moengage.com).

 ## Send Data to MoEngage

-You can take better advantage of MoEngage Source when you also connect MoEngage as a Destination on Segment.
-Using MoEngage as a Destination, Segment will translate your data and route it to MoEngage in the format MoEngage understands so that you can save some of your engineering efforts for using MoEngage.
-Learn more about how to use [MoEngage with Segment.](/docs/destinations/moengage/)
+You can take better advantage of MoEngage source when you also connect MoEngage as a destination in Segment.
+Using MoEngage as a destination, Segment translates your data and routes it to MoEngage in the format MoEngage understands, saving your engineering resources from a data conversion project.
+Learn more about how to use [MoEngage with Segment.](/docs/connections/destinations/catalog/moengage/